merk/merk.github.com/source/_posts/2012-06-06-using-doctrines-resolvetargetentitylistener.markdown

 <!-- more -->

 > Note that because of the version of Doctrine2 that this listener ships
-> with, you will need to be using Symfony2.1 or upgrade your Doctrine
+> with, you will need to be using Symfony2.1.
-> version used in a Symfony2.0 project.

 Background
 ----------